-- Student dress shall not be allowed to disrupt a class or attract attention to one individual. - Students must not wear offensive or inappropriate jewelry, emblems, badges, insignia, or clothing that promotes drugs, gangs, alcohol, smoking, profanity, obscenities, discrimination, illegal activities or illegal organizations. - Student dress shall not be allowed to cause extra maintenance work and cost. - Student dress shall not endanger the health and well-being of the students or others. - No obscene or brief and revealing clothing will be tolerated.
+- Student dress shall not be allowed to disrupt a class or attract attention to one individual. - Students must not wear offensive or inappropriate jewelry, emblems, badges, insignia, or clothing that promotes drugs, gangs, alcohol, smoking, profanity, obscenities, discrimination, illegal activities or illegal organizations. - Student dress shall not be allowed to cause extra maintenance work and cost. - Student dress shall not endanger the health and well-being of self or others. - No obscene or brief and revealing clothing will be tolerated. - Dark glasses, unless prescribed by a doctor, are not to be worn in the building.